 And I do mean constantly.
 Whether you’re worried about SIDS or if you’re doing something right, your anxiety can be through the roof.
 The first time we gave my son a bath, I spent the entire time paranoid that we were doing something wrong.
 (No one warns you that bathtime is going to be so difficult at first.)
 It didn’t help that he was screaming the whole time.

 But those are the smaller worries.
-The bigger worries are panicking about whether or not they’re going to die or whether or not you and your partner is going to suddenly die.
+The bigger worries are panicking about whether or not they’re going to die or whether or not you and your partner are going to suddenly die.
 One experience mothers often don’t talk about and should is you can get some pretty horrible intrusive thoughts.
 I would be walking down the stairs with my son and suddenly worry that I was going to drop him down the stairs and hurt him.
 I would wake up in a panic because I hadn’t heard him move or cry in a bit, and I was worried he’d died in his sleep.
 It’s constant but survivable.

 That being said, if you suffer from anxiety, I would recommend doing what you can to get that in check before the baby comes through therapy or baby-safe medication because it’s going to get worse when they’re here.
 Easier said than done, I know.
 But do what you can.
+Once they’re here, if you’re struggling with new mom anxiety, there are some things you can do.

 Just take things one day at a time and one step at a time.
 You can only control so much.
 Honestly, parenthood is just a lesson in doing your best because that’s all you can really do.
+Some days you’ll feel like you’re doing great, and some days you’ll feel like you have no idea what you’re doing.

 These were some difficult things to talk about, and it makes parenthood sound awful.
 But it’s important that you know these things that people often don’t tell you about newborns.
 I just want to say that motherhood also comes with a lot of joy.
 It’s so hard, but it’s so much fun.
 The first time they smile at you is so rewarding.
 Watching them slowly become their own person with their own personality is such a joy.
 It’s going to be okay.
 I promise.
 One day at a time.